ACRMGroup/bioptools/INSTALL.md

 files in $HOME/include and you wish to install the programs in
 $HOME/bin

-You may change these default locations with
+You may change these default locations with the following options for the makemake.pl script

 -   -prefix=xxxx - Change the prefix in front of all directories from
                    $HOME to xxxx